Jackson Hinkle: Conspiracy theories and misinformation

-In October 2023, Hinkle shared a fake news release stating that the United States was sending billions of dollars in aid to Israel.
+In October 2023, he claimed that Israel had lied about its casualty numbers claiming that only 900 people had died, half of whom were IDF soldiers.
+The post received over 5 million views, and while Hinkle cited the left-wing Israeli news source Haaretz, the newspaper subsequently denied Hinkle's allegations, although their social media post received five times fewer views.
+A graphic image from the October 7 attacks was shared on X by Israel's prime minister Benjamin Netanyahu, as well as the conservative commentator Ben Shapiro.
+Hinkle subsequently claimed that the image was fake due to an inaccurate AI detector classification; however, the image was not determined to be fake by other AI detectors according to DW fact-checkers.
+The same month, he shared a fake news release stating that the United States was sending billions of dollars in aid to Israel.
 He also published fake news on the arrival of the United States Marines in Israel, using an image from July 2022 in Romania that was unrelated to Israel.
 Hinkle followed up by falsely claiming that Iran had declared war on Israel and that Yemen had announced they were at war with Israel.
 Before deleting his post, Hinkle also claimed that video footage showed Israel bombing hospitals; however, the footage instead showed an infirmary in Aleppo dated to 2016.
-He has also misled his audience after posting an old video from 2018 of a three-year old being detained by border police in Hebron, in the southern West Bank, receiving over one million views.
+He also posted an old video from 2018 of a three-year old being detained by border police in Hebron, in the southern West Bank, receiving over one million views.

 On November 12, 2023, Hinkle posted on X a photo of a woman near a demolished building, with the caption: "You CANNOT BREAK the Palestinian spirit."
 Fact checking discovered that the captioned photo, which showed a woman stepping down the stairs of a demolished building, was not from Palestine but from Syria, and had been submitted in 2020 for the Siena International Photo Awards.

 In December 2023, Hinkle called for a boycott of the video game Grand Theft Auto VI, linking the game to Zionism.
 Vice disputed the game's links to Zionism and described them as a conspiracy theory.

-In July 2024, Hinkle was noted as one of the main social media influencers sharing a fake story about Olena Zelenska, the First Lady of Ukraine, purchasing a Bugatti.
+In July 2024, Hinkle was one of the main social media influencers sharing a fake story about Olena Zelenska, the First Lady of Ukraine, purchasing a Bugatti.